olivercarlson/JS-Interview-Questions/README.md

 # JS-Interview-Questions
 A Repository that goes beyond explanations & solutions to common JS Interview Questions by explaining WHY they are asking the question.

-Questions will be broken down by 1.
-The Question 2.
-Modifications to Stop and Think About, 3.
-What the question is intending to test / why they are asking this, 4.
-A Solution, and finally 5.
-Further Reading
+Questions will be broken down by:
+1. The Question

+2. Stop and Think Sections

+3. Understanding what the question is intending to test and why they are asking this

+4. A Solution

+5. Further Reading

 # 1. Closures

-A typical example of this question is something along the lines of "what is the output of this code?" possibly followed by, "how do you fix it?"
+A typical example of this question is something along the lines of "what is the output of this code?" followed by, "how do you fix it?"

 ```